 (b) A person shall not display upon a vehicle, nor present to any peace officer, any registration card, identification card, temporary receipt, license plate, temporary license plate, device issued pursuant to Section 4853, or permit not issued for that vehicle or not otherwise lawfully used thereon under this code.”

-Below our California criminal defense attorneys discuss:
+Below, our California criminal defense attorneys will discuss:

 - 1. When do California drivers have to show police their registration?

 - 2. What is the penalty for displaying false registration under VC 4462?

 - 3. How can a criminal defense attorney help?

 - 5. Will it go on the driver’s criminal record?